 Despite your company’s best efforts, there’s a very real chance that at some point it will need to respond to a cybersecurity incident.

-Cyberattacks continue to be a major concern in 2023, especially for .
+Cyberattacks continue to be a major concern in 2023, especially for small companies.
 That’s because many smaller businesses lack the necessary financial and technical resources to adequately protect themselves from cybercriminals.

 But, no matter how large or small your company is, every organization should have a plan in place to respond to a cybersecurity incident before one happens.
 Only by planning ahead effectively can you truly minimize the potential damage to your business.

 To that end, let’s examine some of the most effective steps you can take to respond to an such an unexpected problem.